atrinh1996/Groot/README.md

 -  test-print-true.gt:  prints #t (groot's representation of boolean true)
 - test-print-false.gt:  prints #f (groot's representation of boolean false)

+Tests succeed if each prints to stdout the diff statements followed by "I AM GROOT!" in green.
+If tests fail, they will print "I am groot..." in red, followed by a description of where it fails.

 ## Tasks Completed
 - Semant: module currently does basic type checking with literals (int, bool, and char),